ogrecio/BLasso/README.md

 ## param.bl file
-The parameter file needs the following options:

-training= *training_file*     ```A string with the name or path to the training file```

-testing= *testing file*       ```A string with the name or path to the testing file```

-ForestSize= *integer*          ```Number of trees to be grown```

-mtry= *integer*                  ```Number of random features to be checked to split the node```

-N_features= *integer*     ```Number of features in the files```

-max_branch= *integer*     ```Number of expected branches per tree.```

-> *max_branch* is a internal parameter.
-More complez trees need of large max_branch value (>5000).
-A larger value of max_branch is needed if this error is prompted:
->java.lang.ArrayIndexOutOfBoundsException: 100
->	at RanFog.main(RanFog.java:322)

-LossFunction= *integer*     ```Loss function used to split the nodes.```

->Loss_function_option:
->    1.-Information Gain:
->    2.-L2: This is the standard mean squared error loss.
-This opction can be used with continuous and discrete covariates and response variable.
->    3.-pseudo-Huber
->    4.-Personalized Cost function
->    5.-Gini Index

->The L2 and pseudo-Huber loss functions can be used with categorical and continuous features and response variables.
->The Information Gain can only be used with dicotomous response variable (0 or 1), and a maximum of three classes in the features (0, 1 or 2).
->The Gini Index can be used with categorical response variable up to three classes codified as 0, 1 or 2.
-It allows continuous or classified (up to a maximum of three classes coddified as 0, 1 or 2) features.

-A personalized Cost Function can be implemented on dicotomous response variables.
-It accepts any sort of features.
-Aditional parameters must be included in the params.txt file:

->	false_positive_cost= *cost1* ```Cost of a false positive (individual incorrectly assigned y_hat=1)```
->	false_negative_cost= *cost2* ```Cost of a false negative (individual incorrectly assigned y_hat=0)```

-This is useful for problems in which more emphasis needs to be placed on assigning correct values to a given category.

-Below is an example of the *params.txt* file.
+Below is an example of the *param.bl* file.

 ![Parameter file](param.bl)

+The use will need to change the following parameters in the file:

+- *training_file*     ```A string with the name or path to the training file```
+- *testing file*       ```A string with the name or path to the testing file```
+- *Number of covariates in the model*     ```Number of features in the files```
+- *A priori mean for residual variance* ```Àprior mean for residaul variance and the degrees of freedom in the following row```
+- *Name* ```Name of the trait to be analyzed```
+- *0 or 1* ``` '1' if threshold trait; '0' if linear trait.
+IF '1': introduce number of categories in the next line.```
+- *Chain lenght* ``` Number of Gibbs sampling iterations```
+- *Burn in period* ```Number of samples to be discarded for final statistics```
+- *ve* ```Initial value for residual variance```
+- *lambda* ```Initial value for lambda parameter```

+The text must be kept in the parameter file for clarification, and change the values provided in the parameter file provided as an example.

-**Note:** the param.txt file must be in the same directory as RanFoG.jar The 'java -jar RanFog.jar' command will implement the neccesary classes and methods of the java virtual machine in your computer to run the compressed java code.
+**Note:** the param.bl file must be in the same directory as BLasso.x.

 # 3 - Output files

-RanFoG creates six output files which are organized in columns separated by spaces.
-Four of them are referred to inferences made on the training file: 'Variable_Importance.txt', 'TimesSelected.txt', 'Trees.txt' and 'EGBV.txt'.

-- *TimesSelected.txt* -- This file is organized in columns ordered by feature in the input file.
-First column is the order of the feature in the input file, and second column is the number of times a feature is selected to split a node.
-This file may provide an insight of the importance of the covariates, however, to know their real importance, the user must use the 'Variable_Importance.txt ' file.
+- *CONVERGENCE.trait* -- The second column of this file provides the condictional samples for the residual variance at each Gibbs sample iteration for post Gibbs analysis.

-- *Variable_Importance.txt* -- This file is organized in columns ordered by feature in the input file.
-First column is the order of the feature in the input file, and second column is the variable importance.
-Third column is the relative importance of the feature with respect to the most important one.
-The higher the value in the third column, the more important the variable is.
-To obtain the relative variable importance, these values have been divided by the maximum variable importance among all covariates.
-To know details on the calculation of variable importance, please refer to [3].
-When using the Gini coefficient, or the informatio gain, the most important features may be negative.
+- *SOL_SNPs.trait* -- This file is organized in columns ordered by feature in the input file.
+Second column is the order of the feature in the input file, and third column is the posterior mean of effect estimate.
+Four column is the prediction error variance for the estimate.

-- *Trees.txt* -- This file is also organized in columns ordered by tree constructed.
-The first column is the acumulatted Loss Function in the training file, whereas the second column is the Loss Function in the respective out-of-bag sample.
-Please, refer to [3] for details on how these sample sets are constructed.

-- *EGBV.txt* -- This file contains two columns.
+- *GEBV_GRS.txt* -- This file contains three columns.
 The first one is the corresponding ID of individuals in the training set.
-The second column is the estimated value in regression problems or the predicted probability of that individual of being susceptible to the analyzed event in classification problems.

-The files *Predictions.txt* and *Trees.test* are generated from predictions in the testing file.

-- *Trees.test* -- This is a single column file containing the accumulated Loss Function in the testing set by number of tree.
-Therefore, first row is the missclassification rate after the first tree is constructed, and the last row is the missclassification rate after the whole forest was grown.
-Please, refer to [3] for details on how predictions are calculated.
+The second one is the corresponding phenotype provided in the training set.
+The third column is the estimated value from Bayesian LASSO regression.

-- *Predictions.txt* -- This file contains two columns.
+- *testing.pred.txt* -- This file contains three columns.
 The first one is the corresponding ID of individuals in the testing set.
-The second column is the predicted value in regression problems or the predicted probability of that individual of being susceptible to the analyzed event in classification events.
+The second one is the corresponding phenotype provided in the testing set.
+The third column is the estimated value from Bayesian LASSO regression for individuals in the testing set.

 # Brief summary of result

-An Rmarkdown file is provided [here](RanFog_OutputSummary.Rmd) to help with a first preliminary analysis of the results in R.
+An Rmarkdown file is provided [here](BLasso_OutputSummary.Rmd) to help with a first preliminary analysis of the results in R.

 # Bibliography

 [1] Park and Casella.
 The Bayesian LASSO.
 Journal of the American Statistical Association.
 Volume 103, 2008 - Issue 482.

-[2] Breiman L. Random forest.
-Machine Learning, 45(1):5-32, 2001.

-[3] Gonzalez-Recio O. and S. Forni.
+[2] Gonzalez-Recio O. and S. Forni.
 2011.
 Genome-wide prediction of discrete traits using bayesian regressions and machine learning.
 Genetics Selection Evolution volume 43: 7.

-[4] Breiman L. Bagging predictors.
-Machine Learning, 24:123-140, 1996.

-[5] Tibshirani R., 1996.
-Bias, variance, and prediction error for classification rules.
-Technical Report, Statistics Department, University of Toronto.

 # FAQ

--*How can Ranfog distinguish between categorical and continuous features?*

-Ranfog treat all covariates as continuos.
-It subsequently split the node based on the mean value of the selected covariate.
-If the user is interested on treating a feature as a categorical, this feature must be codified as a dummy variable instead.
-For instance, for a feature with 3 levels (A, B, C), substitute it for 3 dummy variables with possible values either 0 or 1.
-Each new variable represents a level of the feature.
-This is:

-A record with a value "level A" in the factor is codified as 1 0 0.

-A record with a value "level B" in the factor is codified as 0 1 0.

-A record with a value "level C" in the factor is codified as 0 0 1.

--*How can I optimized the number of trees?*

-The number of trees to convergence can be monitorized in the Trees.txt file.
-The algorithm is supposed to converge once the loss function reaches a plateau.
-If a testing set is used, the user can monitorize the accumulated loss function in the testing set from the Trees.test file.